ripassorkerrifat/ripassorkerrifat/README.md

 :coffee: &emsp;About me!

 <p>
  Hello!
 I am Md Ripas Sorker Rifat.
 I am twenty years old.
-I am doing my Bachelor in Dhaka International University right now.
+I am doing my Bachelor's in Dhaka International University right now.
 I am passionate about entering the world of websites and contributing towards making a social impact on users.
 I have been following various technology magazines and pages to escalate my growth and understanding of this field.
 I believe in evolving my knowledge and learning continuously every day.
 </p>